 Courses completed with USU will be reviewed to determine if they are applicable to the new program of study.
 Refer to the Transfer Credit Policy for transfer criteria.
-USU graduates of the Bachelor of Science in Elementary Education/Bachelor of Education are not eligible to apply for the Master of Arts in Teaching; however, those graduates may seek admission to the Master of Arts in Education.
+USU graduates of the Bachelor of Education are not eligible to apply for the Master of Arts in Teaching; however, those graduates may seek admission to the Master of Arts in Education.